bentoml/BentoML/docs/source/concepts/service.rst

         # Define post-processing logic
         return result

-By decorating a function with :code:`@svc.api`, we declare that the function will be invoked when this API is accessed.
-The API function is a great place to define your serving logic, such as fetching additional features from your database, preprocess features, and running inference via Runners.
+By decorating a function with :code:`@svc.api`, we declare that the function shall be invoked when this API is called.
+The API function is a great place for defining your serving logic, such as feature fetching, pre and post processing, and model inferences via Runners.

-When running :code:`bentoml serve` with the example above, this API definition translates into an HTTP endpoint :code:`/predict`, that takes in a NumPy Ndarray serialized as json format, and returns a NumPy Ndarray:
+When running :code:`bentoml serve` with the example above, this API function is transformed into an HTTP endpoint, :code:`/predict`, that takes in a ``np.ndarray`` as input, and returns a ``np.ndarray`` as output.
+The endpoint can be called with the following ``curl`` command:

 .. code:: bash